 The pre-requisites of applying are as follows:

-- students must be able to enroll in honors-level English and honors/AP Social Studies courses AND
+- students must have an A or B average in English and Social Studies classes in middle school AND

 - be able to present two positive teacher recommendations from among their 8th grade teachers.

 What are the major components of the H&A Signature Program?

 - First, students take a set of required courses including enriched humanities sections of honors English and Social Studies.
 Students choose their specific program focus through their selection of their electives.

 - Second, students must complete an off-campus experience, which include a study abroad, a university program, or an internship.
 Arts focus students may also use non-school affiliated art/performance program for this requirement.